kubuzetto/kubuzetto.github.io/content/posts/go-axum-handlers.md

 The test passes!

+> Well _of course_ the test passes; we have `Printf`s instead of assertions.
+But you get what I mean.

 ### Rendering the response properly

 ...except the output is a bit weird.
 We want the `JSON` type to be transparent.